It is essential to be aware of different types of dress codes in the workplace.

 Many employees often mistake business casual for casual and end up underdressing for work.

-A casual attire means wearing clothes that are less formal, but still appropriate for the workplace and the type of job.
+Casual attire means wearing clothes that are less formal, but still appropriate for the workplace and the type of job.

 Deciding what to wear so that your outfit matches the business casual dress code in your office shouldn’t be a painful task.